Zinc: Reactivity

-Zinc has an electron configuration of [Ar]3d104s2 and is a member of the group 12 of the periodic table.
-It is a moderately reactive metal and strong reducing agent.
+Zinc has an electron configuration of [Ar]4s23d10 and is a member of the group 12 of the periodic table.
+It is a moderately reactive metal and strong reducing agent; in the reactivity series it is comparable to manganese.
 The surface of the pure metal tarnishes quickly, eventually forming a protective passivating layer of the basic zinc carbonate, Zn_{5}(OH)_{6}(CO_{3})_{2}, by reaction with atmospheric carbon dioxide.

 Zinc burns in air with a bright bluish-green flame, giving off fumes of zinc oxide.
 Zinc reacts readily with acids, alkalis and other non-metals.
 Extremely pure zinc reacts only slowly at room temperature with acids.
 Strong acids, such as hydrochloric or sulfuric acid, can remove the passivating layer and the subsequent reaction with the acid releases hydrogen gas.